SigireddyBalasai/CynVee-Hash-Checker_CLI/docs/installation.md

 # Installation Guide

-This guide will help you install and set up the CLI version of CynVee-Hash-Checker.
+This guide will help you install and set up the verdict-hasher.

 ## Requirements:
 - Python installed on your system.
 If it's not working, try upgrading your version of Python and/or adding Python to your PATH.